 - 7. (Production Possibilities) There's no reason why a production possibilities frontier could not be used to represent the situation facing an individual.
 Imagine your own PPF.
-Right now-today-you have certain resources-your time, your skills, perhaps some capital.
+Right now-today-you have certain resources-your time, your skills, perhaps, some capital.
 And you can produce various outputs.
 Suppose you can produce combinations of two outputs, call them studying and partying. - a.
 Draw your PPF for studying and partying.
 Be sure to label the axes of the diagram appropriately.
 Label the points where the PPF intersects the axes, as well as several other points along the frontier. - b.
 Explain what it would mean for you to move upward and to the left along your personal PPF.
 What kinds of adjustments would you have to make in your life to make such a movement along the frontier? - c.
 Under what circumstances would your personal PPF shift outward?
 Do you think the shift would be a "parallel" one?
 Why, or why not?

 b.
 Moving upward and to the left along the PPF could be represented by a move from point C to point B. You would be giving up some partying to engage in more studying.
-You would have to fo-
+You would have to adjust your schedule so that you would frequent places where there were inducements to study rather than to party.
+The library, a quiet spot in the cafeteria, or a café playing classical music and offering quiet solitude would be your quest for at least a few more hours of the week.

-- cus your schedule so that you would frequent places where there were inducements to study rather than to party.
-The library, a quiet spot in the cafeteria, or a café playing classical music and offering quiet solitude would be your quest for at least a few more hours of the week. - c.
-The PPF drawn assumes that you have a fixed amount of time skills as well as some capital.
-Your time available can't change; there are only 24 hours in a day.
+- c.
+The PPF drawn assumes that you have a fixed amount of time as well as some capital.
+The time you have available can't change; there are only 24 hours in a day.
 However, your study skills could be enhanced by training or by acquiring a new computer.
-This increase in skills and capital in the production of studying would shift the PPF outward along the vertical axis, indicating that with the same time constraint, you are able to accomplish more studying.
-A parallel shift in the PPF could occur if that new computer also allowed you greater satisfaction partying on the internet.
-In this imagined example, the computer, the capital good, would enable you to do more of both in the same time. - 8.
-(Shifting Production Possibilities) Determine whether each of the following would cause the economy's PPF to shift inward, outward, or not at all: - a.
-An increase in average length of annual vacations - b.
-An increase in immigration - c.
-A decrease in the average retirement age - d.
+This increase in skills and capital in the production of studying would shift the PPF outward along the vertical axis indicating that you are able to accomplish more studying with the same time constraint.
+A parallel shift in the PPF could occur if that new computer also allowed you greater satisfaction partying, if, for example, the Internet opened you to new opportunities for parties. - 8.
+(Shifting Production Possibilities) Determine whether each of the following would cause the economy's PPF to shift inward, outward, or not at all: a.
+An increase in average length of annual vacations b.
+An increase in immigration c.
+A decrease in the average retirement age d.
 The migration of skilled workers to other countries